hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 Path to the file that stores the transaction pool's content if the save and restore functionality is enabled using [`--tx-pool-enable-save-restore`](#tx-pool-enable-save-restore).
-The file gets created on shutdown and reloaded during startup.
+The file is created on shutdown and reloaded during startup.
 The default file name is `txpool.dump` in the [data directory](#data-path).

 ### `Xhelp`